Centre on Armed Groups

 Client and the challenge

-The Centre on Armed Groups works to reduce violence and end armed conflict, utilising a network of over 100 specialists across the globe providing research, dialogue, and advice.
-When journalists at The Economist or The New York Times need to understand what’s happening in Myanmar or Sudan, they call on the Centre’s experts.
+The Centre on Armed Groups works to reduce violence and end armed conflict through a network of over 100 specialists across the globe, providing research, dialogue, and advice.
+When journalists at The Economist or The New York Times need to understand what's happening in Myanmar or Sudan, they call on the Centre's experts.

 Information architecture